SAVE/EXPORT FILE FORMATS

 (see the interpolation settings) or compression artifacts (mp3/ogg bit-depth).
 There is a lot of nonsense written on music forums about the benefits of dithering.
 Remember, it's randomization of the least significant bit.
 It does not add 'sparkle', 'punch' or 'bass'!
 It replaces one very low level noise (aliasing) with another (hiss).
 Various dither types you may see discussed, are just different tonal variations on the dither-induced hiss.

-- Save ACIDized - Saves project tempo and slice/region markers in .wav/.mp3 files in Sony ACID™ meta-data format.
+- Save tempo information - Saves project tempo in .wav files meta-data format.
 Useful for programs that can read this data type.
 NOTE You can change the tempo using the Edison Sample Properties dialog and the slice/region markers in Edison's wave-edit window.

 - Enable master effects - When selected, effects on the Master Mixer channel are included in audio files exported through or from the Master.
 For more details, see 'Bouncing Patterns to Audio'.
 This option has no effect on 'Split mixer tracks' rendering as they bypass the Master.